Superman III

 Casting Directors - Jane Feinberg,

-Mike Fenton & Debbie McWilliams
+Mike Fenton and Debbie McWilliams

 Production Designer - Peter Murton